ZaneLesley/NCATrak-Mock-System/NCA-Trak-Mock-Workflow.md

 ## Installation

-For this installation guide, all code will be using linux commands.
+For this installation guide, all code will be using Linux commands.
 This guide is strictly for developers and not how the end user should be using the file.

 ## Requirements